Thinklab-SJTU/Bench2Drive/README.md

 5. [Citation](#citation)

 ## News <a name="news"></a>
+  - [2024/08/19] **[Major Updates]** To better assess driving performance, we add two additional metrics: Driving Efficiency and Driving Smoothness.
+Consequently, we remove the penalty for minimum speed in calculating the Drive Score and extend the TickRunTime from 2000 to 4000 to allow for a more lenient driving evaluation.
+We are currently reassessing all baselines.
+Please stay tuned.
   - [2024/08/10] We update the team_code agent of UniAD and VAD to fix the camera projection bug mentioned in 2024/07/29.
 Their corresponding scores will be uploaded soon with new metrics introduced.
-Please stay tuned.
   - [2024/07/29] As kindly suggested in an [issue](https://github.com/Thinklab-SJTU/Bench2Drive/issues/36), there is a bug in the team code agent of UniAD and VAD during evaluation, i.e, **the BACK CAMERA's extrinsic is wrong**.
 The training process is correct.
 To be consistent with the reported results, we do not modify the code right now.
 Users' are strongly encouraged to use the correct extrinsics.
   - [2024/07/22] We add more reminders in the evaluation code to avoid the miss of logs.
 According to [Haochen](https://github.com/georgeliu233)'s kind suggestion, we add automatic cleaning code in the evaluation toolkit.
 Users' may set in their bash script to restart the evaluation infinitely until finishing the evaluation since CARLA is easy to crash.
   - [2024/07/10] We further clean and add more clips in the Full set (13638 clips).
 Since HuggingFace only allows up to 10000 files per repo, we use two repos to store the Full set.
 As suggested in this issue [issue](https://github.com/Thinklab-SJTU/Bench2Drive/issues/17), we add a filelist and sha256 of clips for each set.